 Year after year, we just can’t help sharing those holiday moments with the people we love.
 Take a look at a few of the festivities that are just calling out for a video.

 Video is a heartfelt (and eco-friendly) way to replace traditional paper greeting cards.
 Check out a few of the ways you can save yourself a stamp and use video to share news, thanks, or best wishes with friends and family.

 Even though we think of video as something special for big occasions, the truth is you probably have lots of photos or video clips of normal, everyday life floating around on your camera, computer, or smartphone.
 Turn them into something share-worthy by creating a video that captures the joy of day-to-day life.

 A fun day out at a zoo, a fair, or other special location

 Photos of your child’s school projects

 Family photos can end up in the hands of just a few relatives, making it hard for everyone else to share those memories.
 If you’re the family memory keeper, why not share the wealth with all your loved ones by turning those photos into a video album family members can revisit again and again.

 Whether you’re showing your video at a party, or just putting together images from an event the night before, video is a great way to add something special to the occasion, before, during, or after the event.

 Keep track of how you and your family have changed over the course of a year, or just share your most recent vacation on social media.
 Either way, video offers an outlet if you’re looking to document your days.

 Have you thought of a way to use video that we haven’t?
-Share it with us in the comments below!
+Share it with us in our private Facebook group, the Animoto Social Video Marketing Community.
 Happy video making!